Shadow dependent phenomenology framework for rotating black hole metric: Introduction

 The structure of this paper is organized as follows.
 In Section \ref{sec2}, we review the fundamental geometry of the optical shadow and the topological computation of the weak deflection angle via the Gauss-Bonnet theorem.
 In Section \ref{sec3}, we establish the thermodynamic-optical duality through the mathematical inversion of the phenomenological parameter space.
-Section \ref{sec4} applies mass-independent framework to the kerr and kerr-like blackhole, deriving the explicit observables purely in terms of $R_s$ and subjecting them to the empirical constraints of the M87* EHT data.
+Section \ref{sec4} applies the mass-independent framework to black hole spacetimes, deriving the explicit observables purely in terms of $R_s$ and subjecting them to the empirical constraints of the M87* data.
 Finally, we conclude our findings and discuss the broader implications for multimessenger astrophysics in Section \ref{sec:Conclusion}.